Why is nobody talking about alcohol and diabetes?

 The data tells a clear story

-There was nearly 3000 loss of lives related to drinking and almost 900 deaths by suicide throughout the research time frame.
+There was nearly 3000 loss of lives related to drinking excess alcohol and almost 900 deaths by suicide throughout the research time frame.
 Overdose was the primary cause amongst diabetic sufferers.
 There were 3,187 fatalities brought on by simple accidents.

 Among individuals taking insulin, whose ailment is most complicated, loss of lives from alcohol-related problems were 6.9 times greater among diabetic males, and 10.6 times higher amongst females.